 You remember the Alamo, don’t you?
-If you’re my 10-year-old daughter, and you sometimes daydream during history class, maybe not.
+If you’re my 10-year-old daughter, and you sometimes daydream during history class, maybe you don’t know what’s on the San Antonio river.

 “Come on,” I told her as we approached the Alamo Mission’s famous gates on a warm, late spring day.
 “You know this place.”